annabush092/SyncedIn-frontend/README.md

-stretch goals for end of day Monday: formatting of index and profile allow users to "friend" other users basic login (no auth) and sign-up forms allow users to edit their profile - think of a good way to approach this
+stretch goals for end of day Monday: formatting of index and profile allow users to follow other users basic login (no auth) and sign-up forms allow users to edit their profile - think of a good way to approach this

+catch validation errors when following someone you already follow. fix formatting bug of NavBar- why is the color not changing when we change route?
 /*